1956 All-Atlantic Coast Conference football team

-The 1956 All-Atlantic Coast Conference football team consists of American football players chosen by various selectors for their All-Atlantic Coast Conference ("ACC") teams for the 1956 NCAA University Division football season.
+The 1956 All-Atlantic Coast Conference football team consists of American football players chosen by various selectors for their All-Atlantic Coast Conference ("ACC") teams for the 1956 college football season.
 Selectors in 1956 included the Associated Press (AP) and United Press (UP).
 Players named to the first team by both the AP and UP are listed below in bold.